Supplier Mapping & Shortlisting

 Screen documentation and preliminary compliance indicators

-Certification claims relevant to your target market — CE, ISO, OEKO-TEX, GMP, halal — are screened at shortlisting stage.
-Suppliers whose documentation status does not align with market entry requirements are filtered out before verification begins.
+Certification claims relevant to your target market — CE, ISO, OEKO-TEX, GMP, halal — are cross-referenced at shortlisting stage.
+Documentation completeness is reviewed.
+Suppliers whose compliance status or documentation posture does not align with your market entry requirements are filtered out before verification begins.

 Produce the structured shortlist — documented and ranked

-The output is a structured supplier matrix, not a list of names.
-Each shortlisted entity is documented against qualification parameters: supplier type, region, capacity status, export readiness, documentation posture, and structural decision.
+The output is a structured supplier matrix — not a list of names.
+Each shortlisted entity is documented against your qualification parameters: supplier type, region, capacity validation status, export readiness, documentation status, and structural decision.

 Shortlisted Supplier Matrix

-Each supplier mapped against your qualification parameters — not a raw name list.
+Structured document — each supplier mapped against your qualification parameters, not a raw name list

 Trader / Manufacturer Distinction Report

-Clear classification of each entity with supporting evidence.
+Clear classification of each entity — manufacturer, trader, or agent — with supporting evidence

 Export Activity Confirmation